atsign-company/at_dockerfiles/README.md

 ## at-buildimage

-Our own version of google/dart that can run on multiple architectures (x86_64, armv7, arm64)
+Our own version of [google/dart](https://github.com/dart-lang/dart_docker) that can run on multiple architectures (x86_64, armv7, arm64).

+Crucially doesn't depend on apt to install dart (as packages not available for Arm)

 Takes two build time ARGs - DART_VERSION and ARCH [x64:arm:arm64]: